 - Aggressive therapy with plasma exchange, corticosteroids, and immunosuppressant drugs has dramatically improved prognosis, with the one-year survival rate of 70-90%.

-- Some people may have recurrent disease.
+- Relapse is uncommon, but some people may have recurrent disease.
 Goodpasture's syndrome can recur in a transplanted kidney.

 There is no known prevention, but avoid associated environmental risk factors such as cigarette smoking and hydrocarbon exposure - eg, sniffing glue and siphoning petrol.